jeyoor/haskell-learning-challenge/learn_haskell_github_courses/Cis194/doc/notes.md

 Just reuse the *Type constructor* name.
 This creates a recursive structure.
 I *believe* this requires that the *type constructor* and *data constructor* must have separate names.

+#Homework2

+##parseMessage
+ok so how do we get this code to handle errors properly?
+I would like the code to handle errors in parsing integers

+I think the solution is to switch to readMaybe from Text.Read But we can put this as a TODO